Flu FAQs

 Flu vaccines offered

-ARC offers seasonal flu shots that protect against four influenza viruses that research suggests may be most common during the upcoming season.
-These are called Quadrivalent Influenza Vaccines (QIV).
+ARC offers seasonal flu shots that protect against three influenza viruses that research suggests may be most common during the upcoming season.
+These are called Trivalent Influenza Vaccines (TIV).
 ARC offers the standard dose shot, a preservative-free shot and high-dose shot this year.

-• Fluzone high dose: Approved for ages 65 years and older.
+• Flublok high dose: Recommended for ages 50 years and older.